pedrodib/ai-commit-genie/README.md

 This tool integrates directly with your Git workflow.
 By running `git ai-commit-genie`, it:
 1. Analyzes the staged diff of your changes.
-2. Sends the diff to the Gemini API to generate a high-quality commit message.
+2. Sends the diff to your chosen AI provider (Gemini, OpenAI, or Anthropic) to generate a high-quality commit message.
 3. Presents the suggested message for your approval.
 4. Commits the changes with the generated message if you approve.